-POTSDAM -- A 9-year-old recently grew his hair for about 18 months and is donating it for wigs for cancer patients.
+9-year-old Potsdam boy grows his hair for 18 months to donate it for wigs for cancer patients

 She said he took her idea to grow hair for cancer patient wigs.
 Part of his motivation is having lost a grandfather to cancer.
 His other grandfather also suffers from the disease, as does a friend's younger sister.